Contents: By Damage and Image

 Medeira mealybug, Phenacoccus madeirensis is one of the more recently introduced mealybugs to the United States.
 It is very polyphagus, feeding on 42 plant families.
 Pink hibiscus mealybug, Maconellicoccus hirsutus, is a species with a host range of morethan 200 genera.
 Like Florida, California has begun a biological control program for this recent introduction.

 Mealybugs are not only indoors in the Pacific Northwest, they can also be found outdoors.
-The ground mealybug, Rhizoecus sp., on Phormum is a good example of a species which successfully overwinters in our mild climate.
+The New Zealand flax mealybug, ground mealybug, Rhizoecus sp., on Phormum is a good example of a species which successfully overwinters in our mild climate.

 One of the most recent finds in Oregon included Eulecanium excrescens on Styrax.
 Around the country entomologists report finding various soft scale species including European peach scale, P. persicae; frosted scale, P. pruinosum; calico scale, E. cerasorum; magnolia scale, Neolecanium cornuparvum; spruce bud scale, Physokermes piceae; hemispherical scale, Saisettia coffee; black scale, S. oleae; and nigra scale, Parasaissetia nigra